0xGuillaume/aws-serverless-api/README.md

 $ python3 demo.py --amount 50
 ```

-Also there is by default a **one second interval** between each request but you can set your own interval.
+Also there is by default a **one second interval** between each request but you can set your own interval (in second).

 ```bash
 $ python3 demo.py --amount 50 --interval 0